oalekseev/CalciteRestAPIAdapter/README.md

 WHERE u.age >= c.age_const
 ```

-An example of an SQL query that is not in disjunctive normal form (DNF).
+An example of an SQL query that is not in disjunctive normal form (DNF), but adapter transforms it to DNF.

 ```sql
 SELECT * FROM users